 How to Avoid Scams

-All email related to visa applications will only come from a ".gov" email address, which is the official U.S. government email account.
+All emails related to visa applications will only come from a ".gov" email address, which is the official U.S. government email account.
 All visa-related correspondence coming from an address that does not end with ".gov" should be considered suspicious.

-To avoid scams, apply directly on U.S. government websites, which end in ".gov."
-Also, review this fraud warning from the Department of State.
+To avoid scams, apply directly to U.S. government websites which end in ".gov."